Whittier, John Greenleaf, 1807-1892

 Abstract This collection comprises the letters and papers of Daniel Neall.
 Included are essays on various academic subjects, poems, and an account of the life of his father, Daniel Neall.
 Also included are personal letters of Daniel Neall, and papers relating to the 50th Anniversary convention of the American Anti-Slavery Society in 1883.
 Minutes of this meeting are included, as well as letters relating to its organization, from Edward M. Davis, Mary Grew, and Dillwyn Parrish.
 Among these are letters...

-Scope and Content note This collection is comprised of the two volume manuscript of unpublished poems of John G. Whittier, compiled by Elizabeth Nicholson and Sarah Lloyd.
+Overview These unpublished poems of John G. Whittier were compiled by Elizabeth Nicholson and Sarah Lloyd.
 The volumes include copies of many of John Greenleaf Whittier's early poems, as well as poetry by other poets, and sketches and illustrations.